DragonMinded/critterchat/README.md

 will want to compile a debug build of that which the debug server will serve.
 See the frontend section below for how to do that.

+Note also that when running with `--debug` the server will use Flask's auto-reload feature.
+That means that when you save a python file or a dependency the server will auto-reload for you so that you don't have to kill and restart it.
+Note that when doing so, you may get `gevent` exception ignored errors under some circumstances.
+This appears to be a minor incompatibility between the latest gevent and Flask when using hot-reloading.
+This does not seem to affect the server when in production mode.

 The backend attempts to remain free of lint issues or type checking issues.
 To verify that you haven't broken anything, you can run `mypy .` and `flake8 .` in the `backend/` directory.
 CritterChat provides configuration for both so you don't